Why So Many Mass Shootings?

-Acts of violence on a large scale are becoming almost commonplace in these end times.
-What is the cause of human violence?
+Large scale acts of violence are becoming almost commonplace.
+What is the cause of mass shootings?
+Why do people commit mass shootings?
 Will it ever end?

 April 20, 1999.

 That was the day our world changed forever.